RaresCon/OOP_Proiect/README.md

 - **Factory pattern** - used for creating the accounts and each page, so the creation part is decoupled from the logic behind every page, each factory throws an exception if the requested type is not implemented

 - **Command pattern** - it is actually a watered down version of the Command pattern, because I don't keep track of the actions, but every possible action is stored as a anonymous class in the Actions enum (every action has to implement the abstract function executeAction in Actions enum) and it can be stored in the HashMap of each individual page, so any page can have multiple possible actions that you can set up in that enum

+- **Observer pattern** -used for notification system that adds a notification to each user when adding or deleting a movie from the database, if the user is subscribed to one of the genres of the added/deleted movie

 I plan to implement also Filter patter for better filtering the movie lists.